trippv/GenomicaFuncionalLab/content/en/authors/GSanchez/_index.md

 # Interests to show in About widget
 interests:
-- Genómica y transcriptómica en especies marinas
-- Biolgía celular y molécular
-- Nutrición acuícola
-- Genética de poblaciones de especies marinas
-- Cultivos de apoyo en acuicultura
+- Genomics and transcriptomics of marine species
+- Cellular and molecular biology
+- Population genetics of marine species
+- Aquaculture and nutrition

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Estudiantes
+- Students

 ---